tstack/lnav/docs/source/formats.rst

 There is also basic support for the `logfmt <https://brandur.org/logfmt>`_ convention for formatting log messages.
-Files that use this format must have the entire line be key/value pairs and the timestamp contained in a field named :code:`time` or :code:`ts`.
+Files that use this format must have the entire line be key/value pairs.
 If the file you're using does not quite follow this formatting, but wraps logfmt data with another recognized format, you can use the :ref:`logfmt2json` SQL function to convert the data into JSON for further analysis.

+The following keys are recognized by lnav:

+* :code:`timestamp`, :code:`time`, :code:`ts`, :code:`t`: The timestamp for the log message.
+* :code:`level`, :code:`lvl`: The log level.
+* :code:`message`, :code:`msg`: The body of the message.

+Any other keys are available in the :code:`fields` column of the :code:`logfmt_log` table as a JSON object.

 Defining a New Format
 =====================